DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Introduction

 In this work, we present a new approach for ``personalization'' of text-to-image diffusion models (adapting them to user-specific image generation needs).
 Our goal is to expand the language-vision dictionary of the model such that it binds new words with specific subjects the user wants to generate.
 Once the new dictionary is embedded in the model, it can use these words to synthesize novel photorealistic images of the subject, contextualized in different scenes, while preserving their key identifying features.
 The effect is akin to a ``magic photo booth''---once a few images of the subject are taken, the booth generates photos of the subject in different conditions and scenes, as guided by simple and intuitive text prompts (Figure~\ref{fig:teaser}).

 More formally, given a few images of a subject ($\sim$3-5), our objective is to implant the subject into the output domain of the model such that it can be synthesized with a \emph{unique identifier}.
-To that end, we propose techniques to represent a given subject with rare token identifiers and fine-tune a pre-trained, diffusion-based text-to-image framework that operates in two steps; generating a low-resolution image from text and subsequently applying super-resolution (SR) diffusion models.
-We first fine-tune the low-resolution text-to-image model with the input images and text prompts containing a unique identifier followed by the class name of the subject (e.g., ``A [V] dog”).
-In order to prevent \textit{overfitting} and \textit{language drift}~\cite{Lee2019CounteringLD,lu2020countering} that cause the model to associate the class name (e.g., ``dog") with the specific instance, we propose an \textit{autogenous, class-specific prior preservation loss}, which leverages the semantic prior on the class that is embedded in the model, and encourages it to generate diverse instances of the same class as our subject.
-In the second step, we fine-tune the super-resolution component with pairs of low-resolution and high-resolution versions of the input images.
-This allows the model to maintain high fidelity to small (but important) details of the subject.
-We use the pre-trained Imagen model~\cite{saharia2022photorealistic} as a base model in our experiments, although our method is not constrained to any specific text-to-image diffusion model.
+To that end, we propose a technique to represent a given subject with rare token identifiers and fine-tune a pre-trained, diffusion-based text-to-image framework.

+We fine-tune the text-to-image model with the input images and text prompts containing a unique identifier followed by the class name of the subject (e.g., ``A [V] dog”).
+The latter enables the model to use its prior knowledge on the subject class while the class-specific instance is bound with the unique identifier.
+In order to prevent \textit{language drift}~\cite{Lee2019CounteringLD,lu2020countering} that causes the model to associate the class name (e.g., ``dog") with the specific instance, we propose an \textit{autogenous, class-specific prior preservation loss}, which leverages the semantic prior on the class that is embedded in the model, and encourages it to generate diverse instances of the same class as our subject.
-To the best of our knowledge, ours is the first technique that tackles this challenging problem setting that enables users to take a few casually captured images of a subject and generate novel renditions of them in different contexts while maintaining their key features.
-Achieving such results with state-of-the-art 3D reconstruction techniques is non-trivial as it may restrict the possible diversity in the input set (e.g., if the input subject is an animal, its pose should be consistent), require more input views, and, even with a good 3D reconstruction, the rendition of the subject in novel articulations and contexts is still an open problem.

-In summary, our two main contributions in this work are: \begin{itemize}[leftmargin=*] \item A new problem: subject-driven generation.
-Given a few casually captured images of a subject, the goal is to synthesize novel renditions of the subject in different contexts, while maintaining high fidelity to its key visual features. \item A new technique for fine-tuning text-to-image diffusion models in a few-shot setting, while preserving the model's semantic knowledge on the class of the subject. \end{itemize}